 For the safety and security of dormitory residents, first-floor dorm room windows are equipped with window guards.
 They may only be removed by the dorm resident in the case of an emergency.
 Otherwise, tampering or removing the guards will result in a disciplinary response.

-In the event that a camper contracts an illness while at camp, Episcopal Summer Institute may quarantine that camper as necessary to prevent its spread.
+In the event that a camper contracts an illness while at camp, Washington Summer Youth Experience may quarantine that camper as necessary to prevent its spread.
 Our on-staff nurse is licensed to provide care and will communicate with the camper's parents as necessary.

 The McAllister Health Center houses a 12-bed observation unit and overnight infirmary for campers requiring isolation.
 Admission to the infirmary is at the discretion of the nurse on-staff.